X-TRON404/X-TRON404.github.io/_pages/about.md

 In my free time, I also like to make contributions to [HistomicsTK](https://github.com/DigitalSlideArchive/HistomicsTK) and analyze learned embedding spaces of language models.

-Feel free to explore my website to learn more about my research.

 ## Recent Publications

 <div class="publications">